 After a number of further tests, I was referred to an Oncologist who recommended 18 weeks of Chemotherapy and 15 rounds of Radiotherapy.
 This was the beginning of my recovery, and throughout the Chemotherapy I was fortunate enough to use scalp cooling so that I could keep the majority of my hair.
 After my third round, my Oncologist recommended that my Chemotherapy be cut by two rounds to minimise the risk of Covid-19.

 The physical and mental effects of cancer are gruelling.
 I work as a lecturer and I am a single parent so I am usually very active and always on the go.
 Fatigue probably had the biggest impact on family life, but despite the Pandemic I was determined to stay positive and continue being active every day.
-Since completing my treatment I have attending a Moving Forward and Mindfulness course from Clatterbridge and Maggie’s, and I’ve now signed up to take part in the Liverpool Cathedral Abseil in July 2021 to support The Clatterbridge Cancer Charity.
+I’ve now signed up to take part in the Liverpool Cathedral Abseil in July 2021 to support The Clatterbridge Cancer Charity.

 From the very beginning, Clatterbridge made me feel so welcome and supported.
 Everyone understands what you’re going through, and are there every step of the way.
 When you mention where you’re being treated it has such a great reputation, you feel reassured and it soon becomes like a second home.
 The staff work tirelessly, and even throughout a worldwide Pandemic they continue to offer compassion to all of their patients and families.